 For an entire week our WWOOFers fridge (we were rarely called by our names, we were simply WWOOFers, which was wrong, we are actually Workawayers) was completely empty.

 Well, pardon me.
-Unless the dozen blocks of butter and cheese that was the Cafe overflow counts.
+Unless the dozen blocks of butter and cheese that was the food business overflow counts.

 So with the fridge and pantry empty, we decided to go outside and just start happily picking whatever we could from the garden.